01 of 08

 The train and bus network from Madrid is probably the simplest in the country.
 Madrid's central location means you can get pretty much everywhere in the country by bus and train.
-All trains are run by RENFE's and are bookable from Rail Europe, apart from a few regional services (see below).
+All trains are run by RENFE and are bookable from Rail Europe as well.
+The exceptions are a few regional services.

 Train and Bus Stations in Madrid